chr0mag/arch-auto-install/README.md

 This script is intended for use by Arch users already familiar with the official [Arch Linux installation](https://wiki.archlinux.org/index.php/Installation_guide) process.
 This is meant to be used as a quick & simple way to spin up testing environments, often virtual images, or any other instance where a fresh base Arch Linux installation is desired.

 ###### Non-intended Use
 This script is not meant for new Arch users looking for a way to skip the manual installation.
-If you've ended up here because you're searching for short cuts, then Arch Linux is probably not the distribution for you.

 ###### Assumptions
 This script makes a whole host of assumptions about the system on which it is run.
 Below are a few of the more glaring assumptions any script user should be aware of.